aws-solutions/application-pattern-orchestrator-on-aws/README.md

 ## Application Pattern Orchestrator on AWS

-Application Pattern Orchestrator (APO) is an AWS solution that helps customers in regulated industries such as Financial Service Industry (FSI), manufacturing, and healthcare to establish and manage an internal catalog of reusable, repeatable, well-architected, secure-by-design, and production-ready cloud infrastructure patterns for use by application development and engineering teams throughout their organizations.
+Application Pattern Orchestrator (APO) is an AWS Solution that helps customers establish and manage an internal catalog of reusable, repeatable, well-architected, secure-by-design, and production-ready cloud infrastructure patterns for use by application development and engineering teams throughout their organizations.

 ## Licence